mbeckem/blabber/README.md

 -   Copy the native module from the `build/src` directory next to `app.py` in the main directory.
-    Note that the concrete name of the module depends on platform, it should start with `blabber_database`.
+    Note that the concrete name of the module depends on your platform, it should start with `blabber_database`.
     Example:

     ```
-    $ cp src/blabber_database.cpython-37m-x86_64-linux-gnu.so ../..
+    $ cp src/blabber_database.cpython-36m-x86_64-linux-gnu.so ../..
     $ cd ../..
     ```

-## Running
+### Required Python libraries

-You need a recent version of Python (at least 3.6) to run this application.
-The dependencies are listed in the file `requirements.txt`, you can install them using pip (consider using a virtual Python environment):
+The dependencies are listed in the file `requirements.txt`, you can install them using pip:

 ```
 $ pip install -r requirements.txt
 ```

+## Running

 You can start the application by executing `app.py`.
 The builtin HTTP server will listen on port 8080: